-Our medical teams respond to health emergencies around the world and we work with local emergency teams to build their resilience to future threats.
+Our medical teams respond to health emergencies around the world.
+We also work with local teams to help them prepare for future threats.

 There are only a small number of international agencies and WHO verified Emergency Medical Teams capable of responding globally, at speed and scale, to spikes in need.